Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Diagnosis of a Cerebral contusion

-A doctor specializing in Neurology will be in charge of making a diagnosis based on a physical and neurological examination, taking into account your symptoms, lifestyle, and medical history.
+A doctor specializing in Neurology will make a diagnosis based on a physical and neurological examination, taking into account your symptoms, lifestyle, and medical history.

 We have grouped some of the possible tests that might be done to confirm if you have a Brain Contusion:

-• If the bleeding is minor, the affected person will be kept hospitalized and under observation for a maximum of one week
+• If the bleeding is minor, the affected person will be hospitalized and under observation for one week.

 Treatment of cerebral contusion